The Complete Face Shape and Haircut Guide

 Side-swept styles balance a wider forehead

-• Textured, messy looks
+• Textured, messy looks that distract from strict proportions

 Diamond Face

-• Side-swept bangs that add forehead width
+• Side-swept bangs that visually widen the forehead area

-• Volume at the crown
+• Volume at the crown to add width up top

-• Chin-length or longer styles
+• Chin-length or longer styles that fill out the jaw area

-• Textured, layered cuts
+• Textured, layered cuts that add dimension everywhere

 • Styles with some fullness at the temples